sidney-eliot/3d-artists-handbook/content/sculpting-in-blender.md

 >A focal length of 35 or 50 is normal, something like 80 or 100 can however be to see more details.
 >
->Smaller focal length makes you see more of the model but less detail and higher focal length makes you see less of the model but more detail.
+>Smaller focal length makes you see more of the model but less detail, and higher focal length makes you see less of the model but more detail.
 >
 >ZBrush's default focal length is 50.